Jared Cotter: Personal life

 Cotter began dating Canadian singer-songwriter Melanie Fiona in 2013.
 On March 14, 2016, their first child was born.
 On Valentine's Day 2018, the couple became engaged.
 Originally they planned to marry on Amalfi Coast, Italy; but the COVID-19 pandemic forced them to postpone their wedding three times.
 The couple eloped on December 12, 2020 in Los Angeles.
+They welcomed a daughter in December 2021.